 - Learning from career and labour market information – Please click here to access a guide to labour market information, further information is also available here – https://www.parentalguidance.org.uk/labour-market-information.

 - Linking curriculum learning to careers – Our subjects in careers document can be found here – Malton School Careers in the curriculum

 - Encounters with further and higher education

-For the academic year 2021-2022, Malton school is part of the Skills builder partnership and has achieved the Bronze Award.
+For the academic year 2021-2022, Malton school was part of the Skills builder partnership and achieved the Bronze Award.
 The framework is used to support children and young people to:

 - Understand their existing skills – reflecting on where their essential skills currently are, and being able to identify any gaps they might have.